How We Do Custom Orthotics?

-Our physical exams that we apply to our orthotic prescription process are usually quite straight forward and focused, once we have taken your history.
-Our examinations are a simple combination of well established ‘functional tests’ and orthopaedic testing.
-Theses tests are basically movement tests, mostly targeted at joints and muscles in your legs and lower body.
-These tests can be easily performed on a pair of shorts and t-shirt or shirt with your modesty well preserved.
+Our physical exams that we apply to our orthotic prescription process are usually quite straightforward and focused, once we have taken your history.
+Our examinations are a simple combination of well-established ‘functional tests’ and orthopedic testing.
+These tests are basically movement tests, mostly targeted at joints and muscles in your legs and lower body.
+These tests can be easily performed on a pair of shorts and a t-shirt or shirt with your modesty well preserved.

-The results of our physical exams are often more or less ways of us testing the questions posed by your history.
-They enable us to continue building a broader picture of how, why and exactly where you have pain.
+The results of our physical exams are often more or fewer ways of us testing the questions posed by your history.
+They enable us to continue building a broader picture of how, why, and exactly where you have pain.

 In any case, gait analysis is usually the final word on foot pain, ankle pain, knee pain and hip pain.
 The reason for this may be that your walking and running is by far the single biggest source of mechanical strain in your lower body.